Employment Based Green Card - Get Green Card through Employment

 - Outstanding professor or researcher

-Additionally, workers who possess advanced degrees in their field of endeavor might qualify under second preference, or EB-2 status.
+Additionally, workers who possess advanced degrees in their field of endeavor might qualify under second preference, or EB-2 green card classification.
 However, this type of green card might require a labor certification unless the worker can demonstrate that a National Interest Waiver (NIW) is warranted.

 4. Procedures to Obtain Green Card through Employment